 Big banks don’t have an edge when it comes to deposit account rates, since their primary focus is to sell you on consumer loans.
 Instead, now is the time to turn to a high-yield savings account from an online bank.
 These web-based financial institutions provide customers with the benefit of higher-than-average savings account rates, and can do so because they don’t have the same overhead costs as a traditional brick-and-mortar bank.

 Savers who are all-out frustrated with low interest rates today and are not adverse to risk can elect to invest in high-yield dividend stocks.
-While returns of eight percent or higher sound enticing, Motley Fool contributor, Rich Smith, warns that “such returns are not guaranteed, so this is for long-term money only.”
+While returns of 8 percent or higher sound enticing, Motley Fool contributor Rich Smith warns that “such returns are not guaranteed, so this is for long-term money only.”

-Smith continues to say that investors who need access to their funds within five years or sooner should avoid investing in the stock market as an alternative to current interest rates on deposits.
+Smith also warned that investors who need access to their funds within five years or sooner should avoid investing in the stock market as an alternative to current interest rates on deposits.
 Those who are most concerned with a high return, and not liquidity, should incorporate some market risk for added gains to their savings.

-With interest rates today set continued deceases well into 2015, adjusting your finances accordingly can successfully save you more money in the long run.
+With interest rates today low until 2015, adjusting your finances accordingly can successfully save you more money in the long run.